 - God appointed them

-- People are following them
+- People are following them and they influence them

 The two reasons above are both very good reasons to be a thriving leader of God.